 Education: Ph.D. in demography and planning for elderly care, Stockholm University.
 Bachelor of Economics, Stockholm University.

 Other positions: Chairman of Ilija Batljan Invest AB, Health Runner AB and Cryptzone Group AB (previously listed on First North).
-Shareholding in the company (including any related holdings):

-109,053,868 Class A ordinary shares and 1,137,606 Class B ordinary shares.
+109,053,868 Class A ordinary shares and 13,238,234 Class B ordinary shares, 125,280 Class D ordinary shares and 5,000,000 warrants.
 Not independent in relation to the company and management.
 Is the company's largest owner.

-Sven-Olof Johansson, 1945
+Sven-Olof Johansson, born 1945